You can raise concerns about your child's education.

 - Contact the

 Victorian Ombudsmanif you're not satisfied with the response from the central office or independent office.

 Despite the best intentions, it might not always be possible to resolve your complaint to your complete satisfaction.
-This could happen when the issue is controlled by a department policy.
+We can only resolve complaints in ways that are follow our values, policies and the law.

 Schools must have a policy that explains how they will handle your complaint and give you a copy if you ask.

 Schools and Department staff must also follow our